FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 At the next google cloud startup instance it would took some minutes until the removing procedure is done.

+## Using dbeaver on a google cloud shell server

+If you want to connect with dbeaver with the postgres database you need to do the follow:

+* start the postgres service
+* let ngrok listen to the port 5432 by running it as a tcp connection: `ngrok tcp 5432`
+* copy the url and port and past it somewhere
+* open a new instance of google cloud shell with the tmux and elevate privileges as root by doing sudo su and then go as postgres user by doing su postgres
+* connect to the database doing psql -u postgres
+* connect to the default postgres database by doing \c
+* change the default credentials of postgres by doing: `alter user postgres password mysupersecurepassword`
+* open dbeaver and create a postgresql connection
+* as the voice host choose the ngrok hostname (something like 0.tcp.eu.ngrok.io) and the relative port
+* insert the credentials you have edit before with the alter user command
+* test the connection.
+If everything goes well a message box will alert that the connection works

 ## Donation